 Professor, Poet, & Novelist

-“Bullshit.”
+“Then turn it off.”
 Kabal hated it, and barely less – Rice.

 They’re in a dentist office with Miss Dixie kidney-deep in smack.
 “I like it,” she says.